 Founder & Director: Samuel Davies (he/him) (BSc, MSc, MBPsS).

-Samuel founded the nonprofit "Men Who Talk" in December 2021.
+Samuel founded the charity "Men Who Talk" in January 2022.

 Graduating with a BSc in Psychology from Birkbeck College, University of London and an MSc in Global Mental Health from Kings College London & The London School of Hygiene and Tropical Medicine, Samuel has worked in various mental health settings in the UK, Sri Lanka, India and Indonesia.